 Once you start making this easy homemade laundry detergent powder, you’ll never go back.
 It’s cheaper, healthier, quick and easy, scent free, safe for HE machines, and better for the environment!
 Now that’s a homemade laundry detergent recipe I can get behind!

 Beware – once you cross this threshold, there’s no going back.
-People MAY call you a hippy for making homemade laundry detergent.
+People MAY call you a hippy.
 They may be right.

 But hey, what the hell, you’ll have clean clothes that smell good and you’ll be subjecting yourself and your family to fewer chemicals.
 If that makes me a hippy, then I’m wearing that badge with honour!